 How to Make a Window Cat Shelf: Step by Step Instructions

+If at all possible, get another person to help.
 This is very important if you are doing a moderately heavy or extra-long (such as mine) shelf.
 However, in all cases it is rather difficult to hold a shelf in position, keep the level from taking a nose-dive, and putting pencil marks on the wall all by yourself.

 Follow the instructions, if any, that come with your pre-made shelf for placement of supports.
 For example, my shelf came with instructions that the end supports be within 3-4 inches from each end.
 Hold the shelf in what you think is the desired spot and place the level on it.
 You will place the level 2 different ways.
 First, insure that the left-right orientation is straight – completely parallel to the floor.
 Then, turn the level 90 degrees to make sure that your proposed position is neither leaning towards the floor from back to front, or the opposite tilt.
 (Now do you understand why a second person is helpful?)
 Put small pencil marks on the wall where the top and bottom of the shelf will “touch.”
 Do this at every spot where a bracket will be.

 Scrap wood – if you are doing my sort of shelf, you see that it rests past the window’s frame.
 Therefore, I needed to attach a small block of wood to the wall to create a surface for the top fastener to be applied.
 My mistake: the blocks I made are too small.
 Sometimes, I try to be too decorative at the expense of function.
-I needed to go back and redo one side due to this.
+I needed to go back and redo one side because of this.

 Comfort and Security